msysh/aws-demo-blue-green-deploy-with-external-deploy-controller/README.md

 cdk destroy
 ```

+And following resources:

-And remove ECR repository.
+* ECR repository.
 Repository Uri is able to get as `EcrRepositoryUri` from CDK Output.

-And remove S3 bucket for artifacts.
+* S3 bucket for artifacts.
 S3 Bucket Name is able to get as `ArtifactBucketName` from CDK Output.
+* Target Groups.
+They are named `tg-{shortened ECS Service name}-{First 15 characters of Commit ID}`

 ## License